La-Javaness/fontface-styled-components/README.md

 **Default**: `'/public/fonts/'`

+### withStyledComponents:

+Whether to generate @fontface files for styled-components.

+**Default**: `true`

 ### styledOutputDir:

 Path to the destination folder where to write CSS-in-JS files to.
 Each source font file will have its own CSS-in-JS file.

 **Default**: `'dist/src/fontfaces/'`

+### withCSS:

+Whether to generate vanilla CSS @fontface files.

+**Default**: `false`

+### cssOutputDir:

+Path to the destination folder where to write CSS @fontface declaration files to.
+Each source font file will have its own CSS file.

+**Default**: `'dist/src/fontfaces/'`

+### withSCSS:

+Whether to generate SCSS mixin files for each font.

+**Default**: `false`

+### scssOutputDir:

+Path to the destination folder where to write SCSS mixins to.
+Each source font file will have its own SCSS file.

+**Default**: `'dist/src/fontfaces/'`

+### withLocal:

+A flag to add a local source to @fontface declarations.
+Only recommended when your project is to be deployed on B2B environments or point of sale devices where you can ensure the local font is identical to the one you intend to serve, as they often vary on consumer devices.

+**Default**: `true` for backward compatibility, but we recommend you set it to `false`

+### fontDisplay:

+If set, applies a font-display property to *all* @fontface files indiscriminately.
+This is primarily intended if you want to set a pattern that you'll replace with your own logic post-build, or if you want to set a default and to manually edit specific
+@fontface files.

+If unset, `'auto'` will be used by default for CSS files.
+For CSS-in-JS files, a template literal parameter will be injected, that first reads `props.fontDisplay`, and that returns `'auto'` if that prop is unset.

+**Default**: `null`

 ### allowEmpty: